Kunal112137/YouTube_Tweet/README.md

-YouTube Tweet – Smart Task Planner (Full-Stack MERN)
+YouTube Tweet – (Full-Stack MERN)

-This project is a Smart Task Planner + Social Feed platform inspired by YouTube UI + Twitter tweeting features.
+This project is a  Social Feed platform inspired by YouTube UI + Twitter tweeting features.
 It allows users to create accounts, post tweets, manage tasks, track progress, and interact with content — all in a clean MERN-stack application.

 🚀 Features
-✅ Task Planner

-Create, edit, delete tasks
+Create, edit, delete

 Progress tracking